How Fast Do Money Trees Grow? (+Factors Affecting Growth)

 However, it might not be easy to notice any growth in the dormant period.
 Winter is the resting period of most houseplants because of low light.
 The rate of function of the plants decreases during this time, so you might not see any growth.

-Do not consider fertilizing the plants at this time and reduce the watering.
-If you continue the same care routine during winter, you will end up stressing your plant.
+Do not fertilize the plants now, and reduce the watering.
+If you continue the same care routine during winter, you will stress your plant.

-So, if you don’t notice much growth in the winter season in your money tree, you should not worry, as it is entirely natural for the plant not to grow and take a rest.
+So, if you don’t notice much growth in the winter season in your money tree, you should not worry, as it is natural for the plant not to grow and rest.

 Also Read: How To Take Care Of A Money Tree In The Winter?